-For Matt Monroe, Partner at Retirement and Benefit Partners, TRAK is integral to his process of engaging 401(k) plan participants.
-Hear more about his process and how TRAK has helped him work more closely with participants, engaing and educating them in retirement readiness planning.
+For Matt Monroe, Partner at Independent Retirement Partners, TRAK is integral to his process of engaging 401(k) plan participants.
+Hear more about his process and how TRAK has helped him work more closely with participants, engaging and educating them in retirement readiness planning.

 Matthew C. Monroe, AIF, AAMS, CRPS

 Partner, Independent Retirement Partners

 Well, I’m Matt Monroe.
 I’m a retirement plan advisor my broker dealer is LPL Financial and I also have an RIA through IFP and I’m based out of Upstate New York in Syracuse, New York.

 80-85% of my business is working with 401(k) plan sponsors and their participants.
 I do a little bit of wealth management on the side but most of the work I do is for my participants.

 WHAT SIZE PLANS TO DO YOU WORK WITH?

 I work in the micro and the small markets so what I do is I’ll work from plans from about $500,000 up to about $20 million.

 TELL ME HOW YOU USE TRAK WITH YOUR PROCESS.

 Well, TRAK’s become a real integral part of what I do now.
 I was slow on the up-start but now I really start to use it for all of my plans.
 What I’ll do is I’ll get the census information from my plan sponsor or from my TPA plan provider and of course I’ll get the balance from them and I integrate the two spreadsheets and then download it into the TRAK software.
 And TRAK’s become extremely vital for my business because I’m now able to answer that age old question “How much do I need?”